What IRS Audits Will Look Like in 2026: Key Risks for Real Estate Owners and Business Leaders

 What Happens If You Get Audited

-- The audit can be done by mail, at an IRS office, or in person.
-Most audits are done via mail, but more complex cases may require an in-person meeting.
+- Audits may be conducted by mail, at an IRS office, or in person for more complex cases.

 How to Protect Yourself